Blog

 Personal Care and Companion Services

-Depending on the specific benefit tier and level of care authorized, Family Healthcare may also cover personal care aide services including bathing assistance, grooming, meal preparation, light housekeeping support, and medication reminders.
-These family home care services fill critical gaps that allow members to remain safely at home rather than transitioning to a facility.
+Depending on the benefit tier and level of care authorized, Family Healthcare may also cover personal care aide services.
+These include bathing assistance, grooming, meal preparation, light housekeeping support, and medication reminders.

 Pediatric and Private Duty Nursing